Wisconsin State Capitol Police Management Team

 Hogan photo.jpg

-Sergeant Haas serves as first shift Madison sector Patrol Sergeant.
-Prior to his law enforcement career, Sgt.
-Haas studied Business Administration at the University of Wisconsin – Madison.
-He began his career with the Wisconsin State Capitol Police in 2015 as a patrol officer on second shift.
-Sgt.
-Haas was promoted to the Dignitary Protection Unit, where he traveled with and provided protection for the Lieutenant Governor.
-He is a member of the department’s Crisis Intervention Team, Honor Guard, and was a Field Training Officer on second shift.
-Sgt.
-Haas also worked as a Detective in the Criminal Investigations Unit before being promoted to the rank of Sergeant in November 2018.
-Sgt.
-Haas is an instructor for Firearms, Taser, and Emergency Vehicle Operations and Control.
+Sergeant Haas serves as the first shift Madison sector Patrol Sergeant.
+Prior to his law enforcement career, Sergeant Haas studied Business Administration at the University of Wisconsin–Madison.
+He began his career with the Wisconsin State Capitol Police in 2015 as a patrol officer on the second shift.
+Sergeant Haas was promoted to the Dignitary Protection Unit, where he traveled with and provided protection for the Lieutenant Governor.
+He is a member of the department’s Crisis Intervention Team, Honor Guard, and was a Field Training Officer on the second shift.
+Sergeant Haas also worked as a Detective in the Criminal Investigations Unit before being promoted to the rank of Sergeant in November 2018.
+Sergeant Haas is an instructor for Firearms, Taser, and Emergency Vehicle Operations and Control.

-Hogan photo.jpgJustin L. Wichman, Sergeant - Third Shift Patrol
+Hogan photo.jpgJustin L. Wichman, Sergeant - Executive Residence Detail

 Hogan photo.jpgJoe A. Bahr, Sergeant - Milwaukee Division